Chapter 8.38

 4. Where any tent or canopy used is erected to fire safety standards; and

 5. The event is unlikely to disturb the peaceful enjoyment of private property.
 (Ord.
+2024-020 § 1 (Exh.
+A); Ord.
 2020-011 § 1 (Exh.
 A); Ord.
 2019-009 § 1 (Exh.
 A))

 8.38.060 Permit fees – Permit application requirements.

-C. Waiver of 60-Day Application Deadline for Non-Protected Events.
-At the director’s sole discretion, the city will consider an application for a non-protected event that is submitted after the 60-day deadline if there is sufficient time to process and investigate the application and, if applicable, arrange for police and other city services for the event.
+C. Waiver of 60-Day Application Deadline for Nonprotected Events.
+At the director’s sole discretion, the city will consider an application for a nonprotected event that is submitted after the 60-day deadline if there is still sufficient time to process and investigate the application and, if applicable, arrange for police and other city services for the event.
 The director’s decision not to waive an application deadline is final.
 This subsection does not apply to protected events, which are not subject to the submission deadline in subsection B of this section.

 D. Indemnification.
-An indemnification agreement is required as a condition for issuing a special event permit, except when the activity is a protected event.
-Before issuing a permit for a nonexempt, non-protected event, the applicant and/or the authorized officer of the event sponsor must agree in writing to reimburse the city for any costs incurred by the city in repairing damage to its property and indemnify, defend and hold harmless the city, its officers, employees, volunteers and agents from and against all causes of action, claims or liabilities occurring in connection with the permitted event, except those which occur due to the city’s sole negligence.
+An indemnification agreement is required as a condition for issuing an SEP or MPUP and is included in the permit application.
+The indemnification agreement ensures that the applicant or event organizer will indemnify, defend, and hold harmless the city, its officers, employees, volunteers and agents from and against all causes of action, claims, or liabilities occurring in connection with the permitted event or park use, except those which occur due to the city’s sole negligence.

-F. Fees for City Services.
-In addition to any application fee that may be required, a special event permit may contain a requirement that the applicant reimburse the city for services and equipment provided for the event, including without limitation the use of police officers and public employees for traffic and crowd control, pickup and delivery of traffic control devices, picnic tables, extraordinary street sweeping, and any other needed, requested or required city services and the cost of operating the equipment to provide such services.
-The city may provide the applicant in advance with an estimate of these costs and require payment 10 business days prior to the event.
-If the actual cost for the equipment and services is less than the estimate, the applicant will receive a refund in a timely manner.
-If the actual cost is greater than the estimate, the applicant will be billed for the difference and failure to timely pay the amount due may result in denial of future permits.
+F. Charges for City Services.
+In addition to any application fee that may be required, an SEP or MPUP may contain a requirement that the applicant reimburse the city for services and equipment provided for the event, except when the activity is a protected event.
+Costs include without limitation the use of police officers and public employees for any needed, requested, or required city services and the cost of operating the equipment to provide such services.
+Failure to timely pay the amount due may result in denial of future permits.

 8.38.070 Authority of responsible official – Director authorized to adopt rules and regulations.